Cybnate/Peercoin-Marketing-Video/README.md

 Fundraising to promote Peercoin brand and educate users about the use of Peercoins through freely r- distributable videos, audio and written media.
 The fund is primarily used to pay professionals and any materials or services they need to achieve the stated objective.

-The objective is to have a video meeting the following requirements:
+The objective is to have a video meeting at least the following requirements:

+1. Needs to be made by a professional

+2. Need to promote Peercoin brand, the advantages, its use and/or functionality

-1. Needs to be re-broadcastable on TV so to keep costs down, use whatever is creative commons for audio.
+3. Needs to be re-broadcastable on TV so to keep costs down, use whatever is creative commons for audio.

-2. Some people with English as their 2nd language will be watching this, so let's not talk too quickly or fill the background with too much music or sound.
+4. Some people with English as their 2nd language will be watching this, so let's not talk too quickly or fill the background with too much music or sound.

-3. Limit music to a minimum.
+5. Limit music to a minimum.
 Nothing worse than loud (or unnecessary) music in the background making it difficult to hear what the speaker or narrator is saying.

-4. Duration:90 seconds
+6. Duration:30 seconds

 Stretch target(s) for any fundraising above 900 PPC (~US$1800) or funds remaining after the initial requirements above are met: